-In order to empower our stakeholders to enact change, in November 2020, K&L Gates put in place a Whistleblower policy called the "Speak Up Policy."
-The policy provides both our current and former employees, partners and contractors with a mechanism by which they may anonymously report behaviour that is dishonest, fraudulent, illegal, unethical, or any conduct that would be detrimental to K&L Gates, including concerns relating to modern slavery.
+In July 2023, K&L Gates put in place a Whistleblower policy called the "Speak Up Policy."
+The policy provides both our current and former employees, partners and contractors with a mechanism to anonymously report behaviour that is dishonest, fraudulent, illegal, unethical, or any conduct that would be detrimental to K&L Gates. including concerns relating to modern slavery.